 3D Volume Data Fusion

-Codeveloped with New York University Medical Center
+Codeveloped with N.Y.U.
+Medical Center 1998 - 2005

 A semi-automatic tool for spatially aligning two 3D data sets, transforming one into the coordinate space of the other.